dannguyen/journalism-syllabi/README.md

 <a href="https://sensorjournalism.wordpress.com/sensor-journalism-101/">Homepage</a> /
 <a href="https://sensorjournalism.files.wordpress.com/2015/02/sensorjournalismsyllabus.pdf">Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>The course is designed to promote learning through working in interdisciplinary teams (journalism and geology) along with a nonprofit news organization, inewsource to examine air quality in San Diego using electronic, cutting-edge sensors.
-Students will work together to create a series of digital ne...</em></p>
+        The course is designed to promote learning through working in interdisciplinary teams (journalism and geology) along with a nonprofit news organization, inewsource to examine air quality in San Diego using electronic, cutting-edge sensors.
+Students will work together to create a series of digital ne
+        </small></p>

         <p>Instructors: Schmitz Weiss, Kevin Robinson</p>
     </td>
     <td>
-        San Diego State University
+        <small>San Diego State University</small>
     </td>
   </tr>